stg-tud/apsa/2019/1-Introduction/Introduction.md

 ^ Sound static analyses are generally _overapproximations_ which describe a superset of the program's possible/observable executions.
 However, the analyses should still be precise enough to be practically useable.
 For example, an analysis that would list all methods as being possible targets for a method invocation would be impractical.

-^ Sometimes, analyses compute only _underapproximations_; i.e., the analysis does not describe all observable executions.
+^ Sometimes, analyses are deliberately not sound and compute only _underapproximations_; i.e., the analysis does not describe all observable executions.
 This is, e.g., done to improve an analysis' scalability and/or to improve an analyses precision.
 For practical analyses it may be more important to produce fewer so called _false positives_ then to report more _potential issues_.

 ^ A static analysis is finite in the sense that it will terminate for any given program.
 The analysis will not execute the program.